anonymousmani/Url-convertor/README.md

 # By Changing the name, You won't be a script developer...
 ## Usage:

-Run these commands to run x_ploits
+Run these commands to run Url-convertor

 ### > For Termux:
 ```